charlie-tango/react-umbraco/README.md

 - `renderBlock`: Render a specific block type.
 - `renderNode`: Overwrite the default rendering of a node.
 Return `undefined` to render the default node.
 Return `null` to skip rendering the node.
+- `htmlAttributes`: Default attributes to set on the defined HTML elements.

 When passing the `renderBlock` and `renderNode` props, consider making them static functions (move them outside the consuming component) to avoid